 The Lumise WooCommerce product customizer boasts a handful of features that set it apart from other plugins in this list.
 While tools like the QR code generator are of limited use, most options can be disabled from the back end.

 Features like curved text and image masks, on the other hand, greatly expand your customers’ design options.
 You can even invite users to sketch handmade designs on your products with the built-in pencil tool!

 Compare Lumise to other CodeCanyon plugins like it and you’ll find that it’s among the most highly regarded.
-Its rating as of time of writing is hovering around 4.8 stars out of five.
+Its rating at the time of writing is hovering around 4.9 stars out of five.
 Shop owners rave about the one-on-one support they’ve received from the tool’s developers.

 Pros and Cons

 Pros: Lumise offers many unique features, even if none of them are as impressive as Zakeke’s 3D configurator.
 The UI is sharp and customer support is rock solid.